MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**

 To resolve, try refreshing for updates.
-If not resolved, report to the development team.
+If not resolved, contact Microsoft support.

 ### Issue: Update state isn't reflected correctly on the card